“After eight seasons, get ready for something NEW.”

 In fact, because Mitchell was a very different character, not only was he a successful replacement for O’Neill; he was able to move the series forward in ways that O’Neill could not.
-Here are five reasons why I think this is the case.

 I’ll start this article about Stargate by referencing another sci-fi mainstay: Star Trek.

 I love Star Trek, particularly The Original Series films.
 But as iconic as those films are, they suffer from a major in-universe plot problem, one that bugged me even when I was a kid watching them for the first time.

 Star Trek films work when all our favorite characters are on the bridge of Enterprise.
 It’s what makes Star Trek, well, Star Trek.
 But over time, that became more and more unfeasible narratively.
 As the crew progressed in rank, it became less likely they would continue in their previous posts.
 And it didn’t make sense to have a single starship manned entirely by captains and commanders.
 So with each film, we had to come up with a new reason why everyone ended back on Enterprise, which resulted in some, well, interesting narrative decisions.
 (Anyone remember “What does God want with a starship?”).